dask-contrib/dask-sql/docs/pages/installation.rst

 Experimental GPU support
 ^^^^^^^^^^^^^^^^^^^^^^^^

+- GPU support is currently  tied to the `RAPIDS <https://rapids.ai/>`_  libraries.
+- It is in development and generally requires the latest cuDF nightlies.
+- It is experimental, so users should expect some bugs or undefined behavior.

 Create a new conda environment or use an existing one to install RAPIDS with the chosen methods and packages:

 .. code-block:: bash